 Your Foodbank’s Response

-In 2015, your Foodbank distributed enough food to provide 1,289,353 meals to Portage County families in need in Portage County.
+In 2017, your Foodbank distributed 1,432,129 pounds of food and essential items to Portage County families in need in Portage County.
 Of that, 332,893 pounds was fresh, nutritious produce, which was distributed for free.

 Jill believes in the power of staying positive, and recognizes the importance of this when doing her toughest and most rewarding job—being a single mom.
 Even though she suffers from anxiety and post-traumatic stress disorder, she doesn’t let either one define her.
 She is a respected motivational speaker who presents on reducing the stigma associated with mental illnesses.